René Sand

-René Sand (3 January 1877 in Brussels - 23 August 1953) was a Belgian doctor, social worker, promoter of social medicine, and co-founder of WHO.
+René Sand (3 January 1877 in Ixelles – 23 August 1953 in Brussels) was a Belgian doctor, social worker, promoter of social medicine, and co-founder of World Health Organization.

+Sand studied medicine at the Free University of Brussels and later became interested in social issues in medicine.
+He worked for the Belgian Red Cross during World War I, and after the war, he became an expert on contemporary trends in social work.
+He founded the first national training institute for social workers in Belgium and was appointed secretary-general of the League of Red Cross Societies in 1921.
+Sand was arrested by the Gestapo in September 1944 and sent to Dachau concentration camp.
+He was freed on 29 April 1945 by American troops.

+He also played a significant role in creating the World Health Organization.
+René Sand died in 1953, and the René Sand Prize was established in his honor.

 Early life and education

 René Sand was born on 3 January 1877 and grew up in the Brussels district of Ixelles.
 His father's family was from Luxembourg, and his mother was of French descent.
 He attended the Institut l'Athénée school in Brussels.
 He then began studying medicine at the Free University of Brussels, where he won a prize in the university competition in 1898.
 He studied single-celled organisms in Brittany.
 In July 1900, he received his medical degree.
-Between 1901–1904, he worked in hospitals in Brussels.
+Between 1901 and 1904, he worked in hospitals in Brussels.
 He also practised in hospitals in Berlin and Vienna.

 In 1903, Sand defended his thesis entitled Les fibre pyramidales cortico-bulbaires et cortico-protubérantielles, after which he was offered a position at the Free University of Brussels.